 Julie Lasky did a great job with the technical aspects of her presentation using film clips and wonderful images of the design industry to illustrate her program, Men in White.
-She showed numerous symbols and metaphors that were quite interesting or attractive such as iconic photos of Industrial Design professionals and movie clips from the 1950's and 60's.
+She showed numerous symbols and metaphors that were quite interesting or attractive such as iconic photos of Industrial Design professionals and movie clips from the 1950s and 1960s.
 She noted the absence of women during this period of time.
 Unfortunately, the point of her presentation was not entirely clear to me - and I know quite a bit about industrial design.
-Was she talking about Industrial Design as a male dominated industry?
-A review of the lab coats as symbol?
+Was she talking about Industrial Design as a male-dominated industry?
+A review of the lab coats as a symbol?
 I couldn't figure out where this presentation was headed.

 To point out that Industrial Design has been a male-dominated arena is obvious.
 During most of this time period, women were generally not included in any professional environment.
 The layering of symbolism about White, as in "Men in White" lab coats seemed unimportant to their significant contributions in industrial design.

 Regrettably, this wasn't the right lecture for this audience.
 Most of the audience probably didn't have an advanced level of knowledge about Industrial Design in the 20th Century.
 And the presentation didn't provide enough background or tight structure to bring them up to speed.
 I felt like we were on a ride in a sleek vehicle with lots of gear shifting but with no clear destination.

 WHAT QUESTIONS WERE ASKED AND ANSWERED?
 Skip this, the issues raised are not significant.

 WHAT DID I LEARN?
 Lasky did reawaken my interest in some excellent classic movies.
 We should all watch the film, "North by Northwest" with Cary Grant and Eva Maria Saint, and "Executive Suite" with William Holden.
 In both films take note of how the characters and Industrial Design takes on a metaphorical role.